-Solution(s): More desirable larger retailers need to be identified and courted in order for the city to sustain its fiscal health.
-The Economic Development Department will research site requirements, corporate contacts and public response to companies such as Whole Foods, Trader Joes, Cabelas, etc. Once good candidates are identified and vetted, staff will establish communication and proactively seek a location in the city through an incentive package.
-Incentives should include TIF's, PIF's, GID's, Sales Tax Sharing Agreements, Use Tax Rebates, and Permit Fee Abatement.
+Solution(s): More desirable larger retailers need to be identified and courted in order for the city to

+Trader Joes, Cabelas, etc. Once good candidates are identified and vetted, staff will establish communication and proactively seek a location in the city through an incentive package.
+Incentives should include TIF's, PIF's, GID's, Sales Tax Sharing Agreements, Use

+Tax Rebates, and Permit Fee Abatement.